pourialaghayee/scVAG/README.md

 ##### Observations

-- scVAG consistently outperformed other baselines in 10 out of 12 datasets.
+- scVAG consistently outperformed other baselines in ARI measurment.
 - scVAG consistently exhibits higher NMI values across various datasets.
 - The average ARI and NMI across all datasets demonstrates the superior clustering accuracy achieved by scVAG.